Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Theoretical Framework

 with

-where $\alpha_i$ represents the spin and isospin of the $i$-th single-particle state, $\alpha_i=p\uparrow,p\downarrow,n\uparrow,$ or $ n\downarrow$, and $\chi$ is the spin and isospin wave function.
-The spatial part of the $i$-th single-particle wave function $\phi_{\mathbf{Z}_i}$ is given by a localized Gaussian wave function, whose center is represented by the complex parameter $\mathbf{Z}_i$,
+where $\alpha_i$ represents the spin and isospin of the $i$th single-particle state, $\alpha_i=p\uparrow,p\downarrow,n\uparrow,$ or $ n\downarrow$, and $\chi$ is the spin and isospin wave function.
+The spatial part of the $i$th single-particle wave function $\phi_{\mathbf{Z}_i}$ is given by a localized Gaussian wave function, whose center is represented by the complex parameter $\mathbf{Z}_i$,

 where $\nu$ is a parameter to represent the width of the wave packet.
-For each single-particlewave function, without considering the antisymmetrization effect, it is easily seen that the real part and the imaginary part of $\mathbf{Z}_i$ correspond to the centroids of the position and the momentum,
+For each single-particle wave function, without considering the antisymmetrization effect, it is easily seen that the real part and the imaginary part of $\mathbf{Z}_i$ correspond to the centroids of the position and the momentum, respectively,

 The time evolution of the system is determined by the time-dependent variational principle,